 With the Uinta Valley Indian Reservation put in place by Abraham Lincoln treaty negotiations became necessary and several treaties were signed within Utah Territory.
 A once large nation would now be legally divided by the laws of the United States.
 The "royal line of brothers", as Brigham Young called them, would sign the various treaties.
 Sanpitch, Walkara, Tabby, etc. Only a few of the Treaties would pass ratification by Congress.
 The Treaty of Spanish Fork, listing the Timpanogos, failed ratification.
 When learning Brigham Young was involved with the treaty negotiations they "declared rather than associate with Brigham Young on such an occasion they would have the negotiations fail; they would rather the Indians, than the Mormons would have the land."

-This Spanish Fork treaty is used by the Timpanogos Tribe to show whom the treaty commission met with and identified as the "Indians" intended for the Uinta Valley Reservation.
+This Spanish Fork treaty is used by the Timpanogos Nation to show whom the treaty commission met with and identified as the "Indians" intended for the Uinta Valley Reservation.
 Source: Commissioner of Indian Affairs Annual Report, 1865.

 Our land is everything to us, I will tell you of the things we remember on our land.
 We remember that our Grandfathers paid for it-with their lives. - John wooden Legs, Cheyenne